mvolkmann/blog/src/prolog.md

 `;`, `!`, `[]`, and `{}`.

-Variables are also sequences of letters, numbers, and underscores, but they begin with an uppercase letter.
+Variables are also sequences of letters, numbers, and underscores, but they begin with an uppercase letter or an underscore.

-Predicate names are atoms.

-An underscore represents an anonymous variable.
+An underscore by itself represents an anonymous variable.
 These can be used as arguments to predicates when the value of an argument does not matter.